nooitaf/meteor-spiderable-test/README.md

 # meteor-spiderable-test

-work in progress: just a test to see if spiderable is working
+work in progress: just a test to see if spiderable2 is working

 start with
 `````bash